d-bl/GroundForge/docs/help/Whiting-Index.md

 ----------------------

 The images are used to illustrate possibilities and limitations of the diagram generator.
-Having samples of _an_ interpretation in lace might help to develop an intuition on reading the diagrams.
+The samples are _an_ interpretation in lace of the diagrams.
+Comparing them might help to develop an intuition on reading the diagrams and triage a selection of patterns and stitches for your experiments.

 This intuition doesn't come from experience with conventional diagrams.
+The generated pair diagrams present plaits and something-pin-something like ordinary stitches.
+In fact, pins are so poorly supported that they are usually omitted.
-The generator make holes as round as possible so the threads don't obey the physical laws of tension.
+Holes become as round as possible so the threads don't obey the physical laws of tension.
-Pins are so poorly supported that they are usually omitted.
-As unavoidable side effect this exercise provides diagrams for patterns in the book, as far as accurate and supported.
+Pattern [F9][F9] is a quite extreme example how the round holes changes a pattern beyond recognition.

 Creating the diagrams sparked ideas to extend functionality of the diagram generator but a third of the patterns in the table are not expected to be supported.
-The page [history] (and older [changes]) may show when a pattern was created or fixed and who authored it.
+The page [history] (and older [changes]) may show when a diagram definition was created or fixed and who authored it.
 For an easy overview the maintainer needs to list the changed/added patterns in the _edit note_.

+As unavoidable side effect of this comparing exercise provides diagrams for patterns in the book, as far as accurate and supported.

 Table
 -----